 Willie spent his youth climbing in Northeast Patagonia with his father and twin brother, Damian.
 This served as a strong background for a developing climbing career, which took off when he and Damian moved to the States at age 21.
 They headed straight for the big walls of Yosemite, where in the years to follow they made over 40 ascents of El Capitan.
 Each year Willie has returned to Argentina to guide trips on Aconcagua, a mountain which he has climbed over 50 times.
 These ascents include the difficult South face, and a speed record which held for five years.
 In 1995, he made an impressive first ascent of the North face of Trango Tower in Pakistan.
 He has since led over 20 Himalayan expeditions, including nine Everest summits, Cho Oyu, Ama Dablam, an attempt on the North face of Jannu, and a new route on Nuptse, dubbed The Crystal Snake, which earned him and Damian the prestigious Golden Piton Award.
 Willie has also set speed records in Africa on Mt.
 Kilimanjaro and Mt.
 Kenya, with his brother has made three attempts on the highly coveted Pakistani peak Latok 1 and has done first ascents on the big walls of Baffin Island.
 Having also climbed dozens of Bolivian and Peruvian peaks, he has earned a place among the elite in the world of high altitude alpinism.
 Willie is a fully sponsored member of the North Face athlete team, and a certified AMGA Rock & Alpine Guide.
 He is currently pursuing alpine and ski certifications, while spending his winters as a ski patroller in the Wasatch mountains of Utah.

 Tod Bloxham was born and raised in Washington State, has been climbing and skiing the backcountry and logging hundreds of ascents of rock, ice and ski routes in North America and abroad since 1991.
-Life in the outdoors and work must coexist for Tod; professionally, Tod has been guiding since 1999, is a certified AMGA Rock Guide and AMGA Rock Instructor, a Wilderness First Responder, AIARE Avalanche L2 and L3 Certified and is working towards his AMGA Alpine Guide certification.
+Life in the outdoors and work must coexist for Tod; professionally, Tod has been guiding since 1999, is a certified AMGA Alpine Guide, AMGA Rock Guide and AMGA Rock Instructor, a Wilderness First Responder and a AIARE L3 Avalanche Forecaster.
 Spending time in the wilderness suits Tod best; he is either with his wife showing the wonders of the outdoors to their two girls, sharpening his skills on alpine and trad routes, rafting big water rivers, or helping people discover that the outdoors and climbing can be a lifelong pursuit that is inspiring and invigorating.

 Ted Callahan has been with Mountain Madness since 2000, leading expeditions in the Cascades, the Caucasus, the Andes, the Nepalese Himalaya, and the Pamir Mountains of China.
-In addition to guiding, Ted is an anthropologist and for five years has conducted research in the Pamir regions of China, Tajikistan and Afghanistan, where he has lived among Kyrgyz yak-raising nomads.
-Ted is also a published writer and his articles have appeared in numerous magazines.
+In addition to guiding, Ted is an anthropologist and since 2006 has conducted research among Kyrgyz yak-raising nomads in the Pamir/Tian Shan regions of Kyrgyzstan, China, Tajikistan and Afghanistan.
+A Fellow of the Explorers Club, Ted is also a published writer and his articles have appeared in numerous magazines.
 He speaks Chinese, Spanish, Kyrgyz and Persian.
-When not abroad, he can be found in Vermont, working on a never-ending series of writing projects and hanging out with his Afghan dog, Joldosh.
+In 2016, Ted and his partner were awarded grants from the New Zealand Alpine Club and the Mount Everest Foundation to attempt a new route alpine style linking two 7000m peaks in Afghanistan's Hindu Kush.

 Juan Carlos was born in Santafé de Bogotá, Colombia.
 For more than thirty years, Juan Carlos has traveled around the world guiding and climbing in Nepal, Russia, Africa, the Alps, the Spanish Pyrenees, Tibet, India, China and the Andes.
 But, all roads lead him back to his home country, Colombia, where you will enjoy his expertise.
 Juan Carlos speaks Spanish, English, Danish, and Brazilian-Portuguese.